vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-gs-pack.md

 #### Publish Image to Repository

-If you are logged in to a container registry from your local machine via Docker Desktop, you can build your image and publish to a remote registry at the same time using the `--publish` option.
+If you are logged into a container registry from your local machine via Docker Desktop, you can build your image and publish to a remote registry at the same time using the `--publish` option.
 Just make sure to clarify the `username` before the app name:

 ```
 pack build username/myapp -p samples/apps/java-maven --publish
 ```